-Doctoral students are required to have a minimum GPA of 3.45 in four (4) of their core courses in order to be eligible to take the comprehensive examination.
+Doctoral students are required to have a minimum GPA of 3.45 in four (4) of their core courses taken by the end of their third semester in order to be eligible to take the comprehensive examination.
 Students must have taken four (4) of their five (5) courses by the end of their third fall/spring semester.
 Additionally, students must make their first attempt at the comprehensive exam no later than their fifth fall/spring semester.
-Qualified students must declare eligibility by submitting the form "Declaration of Qualification for Ph.D.
-Comprehensive Examination" found on page 29.
+Qualified students must declare eligibility by submitting the form "Declaration of Qualification for PhD Comprehensive Examination".

-Students who have GPA lower than 3.45 would be allowed to stay in the PhD program during a probation period up to one year without switching to the master program.
-During this period of time, they must take three additional MSE 8000 level courses or equivalent from other departments subject of approval by the advisor and the GSC.
-If the average GPA of all 8 courses after this probation year is equal or exceeds 3.45, the student can continue his/her PhD program.
-If the average GPA of all 8 courses is below 3.45, the student will either be transferred to the master program and work toward a master degree or leave the MSE graduate program.
+Students who have less than 3.45 GPA in the four (4) core courses after the third fall/spring semester would be allowed to stay in the PhD program during a probation period up to one year.
+During this period of time, they must take four additional MSE 8000 level courses or equivalent from other departments subject to approval by the advisor and the GCSC.
+If the average GPA of all 8 courses after this probation year is equal or exceeds 3.45, the student can continue his/her PhD program and is eligible to take the comprehensive exam.
+The students must make their first attempt at the comprehensive exam no later than their sixth fall/spring semester.
+If the average GPA of all 8 courses is below 3.45, the student will either be transferred to the master's program and work toward a master's degree or leave the MSE graduate program.

 Students will have two (2) attempts at both the written and the oral portions of the comprehensive exam.
 All attempts must be completed by the end of the student's sixth fall/spring semester and within twelve (12) months of the submission of the proposal.
+The students who were required to take 8 courses prior taking the comprehensive exam must complete the examination within twelve (12) months of the submission of the proposal.